MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-whats-new-2021-11-29.md

 For more information about our update process and schedule, see [Update process](hr-admin-setup-update-process.md).

-For more information about new features and their expected general availability dates, see [Overview of Dynamics 365 Human Resources 2021 release wave 2](/dynamics365-release-plan/2021wave2/human-resources/dynamics365-human-resources/).
+For more information about new features and their expected general availability dates, see [Dynamics 365 Human Resources 2021 release wave 2](/dynamics365-release-plan/2021wave2/human-resources/dynamics365-human-resources/).

 ## In this release